Easy Instant Pot Ribs

 Instructions

-• Cut the ribs into smaller, manageable portions that will fit in your Instant Pot.
+• Cut the 3-4 pounds baby back or pork loin back ribs into smaller, manageable portions that will fit in your Instant Pot.

-• In a small bowl, combine ginger, onion powder, salt, pepper and mustard.
+• In a small bowl, combine 2 teaspoons ground ginger, 2 teaspoons onion powder, 1 teaspoon salt, 1 teaspoons ground pepper, and 1 teaspoons dry mustard.

 • Rub the seasoning mix evenly into the ribs, distributing it on both sides with your fingers.

-• Place the rubbed ribs in the Instant Pot and add juice or water carefully around the meat without loosening the seasoning.
+• Place the rubbed ribs in the Instant Pot and add 3/4 cup apple juice or water carefully around the meat without washing off the seasoning.

 • Once cooking has completed, leave the Instant Pot untouched for another 15 minutes to allow the pressure to release naturally.